 The community of Burrumbuttock was chosen for a LAMP as it contains the threatened and iconic squirrel glider, significant habitat change had occurred in the area (placing the local squirrel gliders at risk of extinction), there was a long history of the community undertaking works to benefit squirrel gliders, and the community had identified Burrumbuttock as a priority site for squirrel glider conservation.

 The Squirrel Glider LAMP project is a partnership between Petaurus Education Group Inc., Murray Local Land Services, the Office of Environment and Heritage, Greater Hume Shire, West Hume Landcare, Wirraminna Environmental Education Centre and Burrumbuttock landholders.
-The project is funded by the Australian Government’s National Landcare Programme and Catchment Action NSW and currently proudly supported by the NSW Government through it’s Environmental Trusts programs (Save our Species Contestable grants and Restoration and Rehabilitation grants)
+The project has been funded by the Australian Government’s National Landcare Program and Catchment Action NSW and currently proudly supported by the NSW Government through it’s Environmental Trusts programs (Save our Species Contestable grants and Restoration and Rehabilitation grants)